heidaraliy/SilkForest/apps/silkforest/src/docs/silkghost/SilkGhostDocumentation.md

 **For natural drum rooms, try this approach:**

-1. Set a short decay (0.2-0.4s) with positive proximity
+1. Set a short decay (0.2-0.4s) with positive proximity.
-2. Use high-pass filtering around 100Hz to prevent low-end buildup
+2. Use high-pass filtering around 100Hz to prevent low-end buildup.
-3. Apply subtle modulation (10-15%) to add organic movement
+3. Apply subtle modulation (10-15%) to add organic movement.
-4. Chain with a second instance set to longer decay times (1-2s) at very low mix levels (5-10%) for tail extension
+4. Chain with a second instance set to longer decay times (1-2s) at very low mix levels (5-10%) for tail extension.

 This dual-reverb technique creates a more realistic space than a single instance could achieve.
 The first reverb handles the immediate room response, while the second adds depth and sustain.